f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/secure-network-fabric/README.md

 ![alt text](./assets/app_connect_httplb_origin_adv_add.png)

 Select **Segment on Site** to advertise on a segment on site.
 In the drop-down menus choose the External Company segment and the AWS TGW Site.
 Type in **10.1.10.90** for IP address to be used as VIP on the site.

 ![alt text](./assets/app_connect_httplb_origin_adv_details.png)

-**Apply** the Custom Advertise VIP Configuration configuration.
+**Apply** the Custom Advertise VIP Configuration.

 ![alt text](./assets/app_connect_httplb_adv_apply.png)

-Now that the HTTP Load Balancer is configured, click **Save and Exit** to save it.
+Now that the HTTP Load Balancer is configured, click **Add HTTP Load Balancer** to save it.

 ![alt text](./assets/app_connect_httplb_apply.png)